FlorianCassayre/master-project/notes/documentation/parser.md

 Documentation: Parser
 ===

-The package `parser` contains all the logic responsible for parsing the LISA syntax, as produced by the printer (`lisa.kernel.Printer`).
+The packages `parser` and `printer` contain all the logic responsible for parsing and printing expression to/from the front.

-* `SCReader.readFormulaAscii` -- reads a formula in ASCII.
+* `FrontReader.readFormula` / `FrontPositionedPrinter.prettyFormula` -- read/parse a formula.
 Examples:
   ```
   c
   (a /\ b) => (c <=> d)